 From these studies, in collaboration with Prof. Jarivs (LJMU) we have published a paper in international journal FASEB J (link) establishing novel epigenetic mechanisms in muscle wasting and recovery in rodents using both transcriptomic and epigenetic analysis (microarrays and pyrosequencing respectively).
 Importantly, The Muscle Lab has published a paper in Scientific Reports (Nature) (Click for PDF), identifying for the first time that human skeletal muscle possesses an epigenetic memory of previous exercise, and the discovery of novel epigenetically regulated genes across the methylome in skeletal muscle growth.

 Figure taken from Seaborne et al., Scientific Reports (Nature) DOI: 10.1038/s41598-018-20287-3

 This article received international attention where the paper released by our universities press office received 39,000 reads on the university webpage, was picked up by over 27 media/news outlets including; Science Daily, Yahoo News and Newsweek.
 The story was also published by IFLScience with 25 million followers on Facebook and was the top story in Reddit on the day of the article with over 24,000 upvotes.
-The paper has now received 849 tweets on social media from 654 different users, with an upper bound of 1,372,784 followers, and was featured on ABC radio in Australia.
+The paper has now received over 1200 tweets on social media from 1000 different users, with an upper bound of 1.7M followers, and was featured on ABC radio in Australia.
 The article itself has been read on the nature web page over 32,ooo times (Click for PDF).
 The paper was the editors choice in epigenetics, also ranked 1st in all Cell/Molecular Biology articles (out of 664) and the 6th of ALL articles (out of 18,000) in 2018 in the Nature Journal, Scientific Reports.

 Current / Future Research Focus